 Thankfully, as she always does, nature provides us with a remedy for everything, including our dry winter skin.
 Keep in mind that an overall healthy diet and avoiding alcohol (which is drying to the skin) are also important as well.
 Otherwise, eat these five foods on a regular basis to prevent and treat dry skin naturally:

 Also rich in good fats, olives help provide your skin with healthy unsaturated fats with anti-aging benefits.
 Olive oil is rich in Vitamin E, a powerhouse nutrient to treat and prevent dry skin naturally.
 Olive oil may also be consumed or applied topically to the skin and raw, organic olives make amazing additions to any plant-based entree.
-For a skin-boosting dinner, combine olives with some quinoa and kale, which are complimentary to olives and will provide you with additional antioxidants, fiber, and protein (all wonderful for your skin health).
+For a skin-boosting dinner, combine olives with some quinoa and kale, which are complementary to olives and will provide you with additional antioxidants, fiber, and protein (all wonderful for your skin health).

-Poor man’s butter as it’s often called, the avocado is a miraculous food for dry skin, containing potassium, B vitamins, Vitamin E, and protein.
+Poor man’s butter as it’s often called, the avocado is a miraculous food for dry skin, containing potassium, B-vitamins, vitamin E, and protein.
 However, their fats are what really shine when it comes to boosting your skin health.
 They help lubricate the skin and protect it from damage, and also promote clear, youthful skin.
 Avocados are also one of the best anti-aging foods you can eat for this exact purpose.
 Mash them on some sprouted grain bread in place of mayo, add them to a smoothie for a decadent texture, chop them onto a salad or in some soup, or puree them and make a skin mask!

 Oatmeal is one of the oldest remedies for dry skin and even the chickenpox!
 If you ever had the illness as a child, you may remember all those oatmeal baths your mother gave you.
-Well, there was a reason for the madness – oatmeal is rich in skin benefits, including preventing and treating dryness, rashes, and even acne.
+Well, there was a reason for the madness — oatmeal is rich in skin benefits, including preventing and treating dryness, rashes, and even acne.
 Though you could continue on with the baths if you like, eating your oatmeal is a much better (and tastier, more pleasant) option!
-Oatmeal contains a large amount of antioxidants, along with vitamins and minerals that improve skin health.
+Oatmeal contains a lot of antioxidants, along with vitamins and minerals that improve skin health.
 It’s also rich in fiber that keeps your heart health and keeps you regular.
 Fiber is also important for your skin since it helps keep moving wastes along through the body properly, which also keeps your skin healthy as a result.
-Those fibers in oatmeal also help slough away dead skin and also prevent redness when applied topically – just another reason to love oatmeal even more (like we needed one).
+The fiber in oatmeal also helps slough away dead skin and also prevent redness when applied topically — just another reason to love oatmeal even more (like we needed one).

-Sweet potatoes are amazing sources of Vitamin A, containing more than almost any other vegetable.
+Sweet potatoes are amazing sources of vitamin A, containing more than almost any other vegetable.
 Vitamin A helps lock in moisture, gives your skin a healthy glow and protects it from damage.
 Vitamin C found in sweet potatoes will also help improve your skin and also protect your body from those nasty winter colds as a side benefit.
-Pumpkin, carrots, and winter squash also make excellent Vitamin A-rich choices as well.
+Pumpkin, carrots, and winter squash also make excellent vitamin A-rich choices as well.

-Of course leafy greens are fantastic for dry, winter skin (and acne) as they’re beneficial for almost anything, and healthy nuts and seeds also provide essential fatty acids that help prevent dryness naturally too.
+Of course, leafy greens are fantastic for dry, winter skin (and acne) as they’re beneficial for almost anything, and healthy nuts and seeds also provide essential fatty acids that help prevent dryness naturally too.
 When it comes to dry skin, prioritize antioxidant-rich foods and healthy fats above all else and remember to get a variety of sources into your diet.
 You’ll also want to consider using a sunscreen moisturizer product.
 Choose one that’s cruelty-free and natural as the best option.